Ria424/developers-animatesdk-docs/Tween_object/Tween1.md

 #### Parameters

-**FrameIndex** Index of the frame from which filter data is to be retrieved.
+**frameIndex** Index of the frame from which filter data is to be retrieved.

 #### Returns